 For example, you own a restaurant and you need a graphic layout for your Thanksgiving special promo.
 Instead of hiring a full-time employee to do layouts that require a special skill, you can hire an independent contractor instead to do it for you.
 An employee will have nothing to do since your special promos are seasonal.
 Hiring a contractor will be a wiser option.

 But if you need a bartender in your restaurant, you will need a full-time employee to come to work daily.
-You can train the worker for the job because employment will be long-term.
+You can train the worker for the job because employers will be long-term.
 Contractors will not be able to satisfy your need since they can have other jobs as well that are in conflict with the time you need them.

-Deciding which one you need will always be dependent on the job to be done.
+Deciding which one you need will always be dependent on the job that needs to be done.
 You need to weigh the pros and cons because whichever you choose, there will be some responsibilities that you will need to assume.
 Once you hire an employee, you are responsible for his well-being in the workplace.
 When you hire a contractor, you are responsible for making sure that your agreement includes liability insurance on their part.